Program Management for NYCHA Hurricane Sandy Recovery & Resilience

 - Flood protection measures:

 - Dry and wet floodproofing, deployable barriers, passive barriers, and flood walls

 APTIM Resilience and Infrastructure Services Provided:

 Grants Management – This was the largest FEMA funded grant in history at the time of its award and APTIM performed all grants management related activities.
 In addition to FEMA, there were other funding sources such as CDBG-DR and New York City.
 APTIM’s grant management team managed all requirements as a sub recipient, including, but not limited to, working hand in hand with FEMA on Project Assignments, submitting for reimbursements, supporting all audits.
-Learn more about IIJA Grant Management.
+Learn more about BIL Grant Management with APTIM.

 Community Engagement – The overall Recovery & Resilience program would not be possible without Community Engagement and the strong dedication to the NYCHA residents.
 From the beginning of the program, Community Engagement hosted design charrettes within the developments to facilitate resident input and comment on the upcoming projects.
 During the construction phase, residents were kept updated and informed on construction progress and any site-wide changes that would be occurring.
 Community Engagement would always provide advance notice via phone bank and flyers of planned utility outages because of construction activities.

 Design Oversight – APTIM oversaw the design phase of the program and worked to ensure the scopes of each individual project remained within budget and met FEMA requirements.

 Project Pre-Construction Phase – For the individual projects within the program, NYCHA utilized Design-Bid-Build and APTIM helped support to ensure the timing of project procurement and meeting the overall program scheduling milestones.